Best Pickleball Paddles in India (2026)

 Cons

-- -Newer brand in India — limited track record
+- -Newer brand in India — limited reviews and track record

 - -Elongated shape needs adjustment from standard paddles